2 min read

 Can you host websites with Microsoft Azure?

+"Cloud computing" covers a very wide range of products and services, and can include a dizzying mix of hardware, operating systems, network configurations and assorted infrastructure.
+Fortunately, those options usually include hosting websites.
 Just as you can use Google Cloud Web Hosting or AWS Web Hosting, Microsoft Azure also offers web hosting plans.
 And if you happen to use other Microsoft products and services (like Microsoft 365, Microsoft Exchange, or Microsoft Forms), there may be advantages to using it to host your website.

 Is Microsoft Azure HIPAA compliant?